CellProfiler/CellProfiler-plugins/Instructions/Installation_instructions_for_CellProfiler_M1.md

 23. **Verify that the installation worked**

-    - Execute this command from within the downloaded CellProfiler repo (get there with `cd CellProfiler`)
+    Execute this command from within the downloaded CellProfiler repo (get there with `cd CellProfiler`)

     ```
     pythonw -m cellprofiler
     ```

+### Test your installation

 Add a module to your pipeline by hitting the **+** button in the pipeline panel (bottom left)